Gonron/Discrete-Mathematics/Exam/notes.md

 Sequences have a *start*.
 Sequences have a *succ* fucntion (next).
-The*succ* function is guarateed to reach every value in the sequence, exactly one time.
+The *succ* function is guarateed to reach every value in the sequence, exactly one time.
 The sequence has an order.

 - Explain summations and telescopic sums

-???
+telescopic: everything between the start and end is 0, there for we can colapse the sum like a telescope

 - Explain products and theorems for working with sums and products